rust-ndarray/ndarray/README-quick-start.md

 9.999999999999998, 1, 9.999999999999998, 3, 9.999999999999998, 4.999999999999999, 5.999999999999999, 6.999999999999999, 7.999999999999999, 8.999999999999998,
 ```

-More info about iteration see [Loops, Producers, and Iterators](https://docs.rs/ndarray/0.13.0/ndarray/struct.ArrayBase.html#loops-producers-and-iterators)
+For more info about iteration see [Loops, Producers, and Iterators](https://docs.rs/ndarray/0.13.0/ndarray/struct.ArrayBase.html#loops-producers-and-iterators)

 Let's try a 3D array with elements of type `isize`.
 This is how you index it:
 ```rust